-Avocados are one of my families most favourite “fruit vegetables” join us in our deep dive into this delicious superfood and discover our favourite varieties, nutritional info and how to choose, store and prep them.
+Avocados are one of my family's favourite “fruit vegetables”.
+Join us in our deep dive into this delicious superfood and discover our favourite avocado varieties, nutritional info and how to choose, store and prep them.

-They are native to Central America and the West Indies with over 500 varieties but we are featuring our favourites which are readily available.
+They are native to Central America and the West Indies.
+There are over 500 avocado varieties, but we are featuring our favourites, which are readily available.

-Not only are avocados delicious but they are extremely nutritious they are rich in energy and healthy fats as well as a good source of vitamin B, E, A and potassium.
+Not only are avocados delicious, but they are extremely nutritious; they are rich in energy and healthy fats as well as an excellent source of vitamins B, E, A and potassium.

-- Contain Vitamins C (used for growth and repair of tissues) and K (helps your blood to clot) and folate (helps produces and maintains new cells.
+- They contain Vitamin C (used for the growth and repair of tissues) and K (helps your blood to clot), and folate (helps produce and maintain new cells.

-- High in are high in monounsaturated fats, that helps lower bad cholesterol.
+- High are high in monounsaturated fats that help lower bad cholesterol.

 - Also, contain dietary fibre for a healthy bowel.

-Hass -The most popular avocado variety they have a classic oval shape with a small stone and pebbly texture.
-They have a creamy texture and the only variety that darkens when ripe, and they keep very well
+Hass Avocados -The most popular avocado variety, they have a classic oval shape with a small stone and pebbly texture.
+They have a creamy texture and are the only variety that darkens when ripe, and they keep very well.

-Fuerte – Similar in shape and size to a Hass with dark green skin that doesn’t darken when ripe but bruises easily.
+Fuerte Avocados – are similar in shape and size to a Hass with dark green skin that doesn’t darken when ripe but bruises easily.
 They are very buttery, marginally oily with a rich, creamy flavour and notes of hazelnut.

-Reed – Reed avocados are easily recognisable because of their distinct round shape.
+Reed Avocados - are easily recognisable because of their distinct round shape.
 They have a medium skin texture with pale flesh.
 Also, well known for remaining green even when fully ripened.
 Another one great for salads.

-- Avocados should be stored at room temperature until they are ripe, you may be able to speed up the avocado ripening process we by placing unripe avocados in a brown paper bag with an apple or banana for two to three days.
+- We should store avocados at room temperature until they are ripe; you may speed up the avocado ripening process by placing unripe avocados in a brown paper bag with an apple or banana for two to three days.

-For detailed preparation instruction see our detailed guide.
+For detailed preparation instructions, see our detailed avocado prep guide.

-BEST PAIRINGS – chili’s, citrus, butter, cream, bacon, roasted meat, seafood, fresh herbs such as coriander/cilantro, basil, mint & parsley
+Avocados are best paired with chillies, citrus, butter, cream, bacon, roasted meat, seafood, and fresh herbs such as coriander/cilantro, basil, mint & parsley.